40net-cloud/fortinet-aws-solutions/FortiGate/GWLB/6.4/readme.md

 1. You can easily test traffic directions connecting to the linux device using the following commands: ssh -i < path to your private key > ec2-user@< public ip of the linux device >
- ping <private ip of the linux device located in the other VPC>
- ping 8.8.8.8 => (test S-N traffic direction)
+ ping "private ip of the linux device located in the other VPC" ping 8.8.8.8 => (test S-N traffic direction)

 2. login to one of the two Fortigate unit: